-Credit risk

-Credit risk is the risk that an issuer or other counterparty to an investment will not fulfill its obligations.
-Two of BTI's pools, the WV Money Market and WV Government Money Market Pools have been rated AAAm by Standard & Poor's.
+Credit risk - Credit risk is the risk that an issuer or other counterparty to an investment will not fulfill its obligations.
+For the year ended June 30, 2009, the WV Money Market Pool has been rated AAAm by Standard & Poor's.
 A fund rated "AAAm" has extremely strong capacity to maintain principal stability and to limit exposure to principal losses due to credit, market, and/or liquidity risks.
 "AAAm" is the highest principal stability fund rating assigned by Standard & Poor's.
-Neither the BTI itself nor any of the other Consolidated Fund pools or accounts has been rated for credit risk by any organization.
-Of the Consolidated Fund pools and accounts, six are subject to credit risk: WV Money Market Pool, WV Government Money Market Pool, WV Short Term Bond Pool, Loan Pool, School Fund Account, and Division of Highways Account.
+As this pool has been rated, specific information on the credit ratings of the underlying investments of the pool have not been provided.

 The BTI limits the exposure to credit risk in the WV Money Market Pool by requiring all corporate bonds to be rated AA- by Standard & Poor's (or its equivalent) or higher.
 Commercial paper must be rated at least A-1 by Standard & Poor's and P1 by Moody's.
-The Pool must have at least 15% of its assets in U.S. Treasury issues.
-The following table provides information on the credit ratings of the WV Money Market Pool's investments (in thousands):
+The pool must have at least 15% of its assets in U.S. Treasury issues.